First Generation

 - Rev James may have outlived three of his sons.
 William died in

-1820 and no further mention is made in the records of James r and
+1820 and no further mention is made in the records of James and

-- John who was likely second born have lived away from his family as
+- John was likely not first born and may have lived away from his family as

 records for a John O'Kelly who is given as a teacher is found in